Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 \subsubsection{Per-pixel importance field}

-At every densification step, we first choose a working camera subset $\mathcal C_t=\{c_{t,1},\dots ,c_{t,k_t}\}$ from the full training set $\mathcal{C}$ to ensure balanced use of all cameras over time and broad viewing‐angle coverage.
+At every densification step, we first choose a working view subset $\mathcal C_t=\{c_{t,1},\dots ,c_{t,k_t}\}$ from the full training set $\mathcal{C}$ to ensure balanced use of all viewpoints over time and broad viewing‐angle coverage.
 Note that this selected subset $\mathcal{C}_t$ is used only for computing the importance field.
 The subset size is annealed according to

 so that early iterations ($\eta_t\!\approx0$) ensure broad coverage across diverse views, whereas we reduce the subset size to focus on specific vantage points requiring finer coverage.
 We use a \textit{round-robin} schedule that walks through $\mathcal{C}$ in contiguous blocks of length $k_t$, as this allows every viewpoint to contribute equally to the error signal after a few iterations.
-For each camera $c \in \mathcal{C}_t$, we compare the current prediction $\hat{I}^{(c)}$ to the ground truth image $I^{(c)}$ and record per-pixel SSIM and $\mathcal{L}_1$ errors.
-Averaging over the subset yields multi-view aggregate maps of:
+For each viewpoint $c \in \mathcal{C}_t$, we compare the current prediction $\hat{I}^{(c)}$ to the ground truth image $I^{(c)}$ and record per-pixel SSIM and $\mathcal{L}_1$ errors.
+To construct a unified importance field for Gaussian proposal generation, we aggregate these error maps and construct view-averaged importance maps:

-where $k$ is the number of selected cameras, and $p$ indicated image pixels.
-This setup ensures we capture \textit{multi-view} errors rather than relying on a single viewpoint.
-We then feed $\mathrm{SSIM}_{\mathrm{agg}}(p)$ and $\mathcal{L}1_{\mathrm{agg}}(p)$ along with the opacity $O(p)$, which is directly obtained by projecting the per-Gaussian opacity onto pixel $p$, into our importance score.
+where $k$ is the number of selected viewpoints, and $p$ indicated image pixels.
+This aggregation produces a spatial field that captures the difficulty of reconstruction across the current viewing subset.
+We then feed $\mathrm{SSIM}_{\mathrm{agg}}(p)$ and $\mathcal{L}1_{\mathrm{agg}}(p)$ along with the opacity $O(p)$, which is directly obtained by projecting the per-Gaussian opacity on pixel $p$, into our importance score.
 After applying robust normalization to each quantity (to mitigate outliers and match dynamic ranges), the three cues are fused through a logistic function:

 where $\alpha, \beta, \gamma$ control the relative emphasis on opacity, structural similarity, and photometric fidelity, respectively.
 We use $\alpha = 0.8, \beta = 0.5, \gamma = 0.5$ in our tests.
 The scalar field $s \in (0,1)$ highlights the pixels that are simultaneously under-covered and photometrically inaccurate across the chosen views.